Early Malay nationalism: Early 20th century

 However, the British at the same time took the stance that the Malays were to be left alone to their traditional peasant lifestyle as far as possible, involving only the Malay ruling class in government and administrative issues.
 Despite the policy of excluding non-Malays from positions of authority, much of the rank and file of the civil service was non-Malays, many of them Indians who the government had specifically brought in for this purpose.
 A number of historians have described the pro-Malay policies of the British as designed merely to preserve the position of the British, rather than to strengthen that of the Malays; historians have noted that successive British colonial administrations intentionally separated Malaysian society into a place where "the towns were Chinese, with their shopkeepers and traders; the villages were Malay, with their farmers and fishermen; the plantations were Indian, with their rubber tappers and labourers," keeping "the races at just the right distance from each other to have the disparate elements of Malaya work in remote harmony."

 In the 1920s, the local-born Chinese community began pushing for a greater role in Malayan government.
 The Chinese community by now made up 39% of the Malayan population.
 The dialect-speaking Chinese wanted to be given government positions and recognised as Malayans.
 One Straits Chinese leader asked, "Who said this is a Malay country? ...
 When Captain [Francis] Light arrived, did he find Malays, or Malay villages?
 Our forefathers came here and worked hard as coolies – weren't ashamed to become coolies – and they didn't send their money back to China.
 They married and spent their money here, and in this way the Government was able to open up the country from jungle to civilisation.
 We've become inseparable from this country.
 It's ours, our country ...".
-Irked Malay intellectuals objected to this reasoning, and proposed an analogy with the Chinese as masons and Malaya as a house.
-A paid mason, they argued, was not entitled to a share in the ownership rights to a home he built.
+Some Malay intellectuals objected to this reasoning, and proposed an analogy with the Chinese as masons and Malaya as a house.
+They argued that a paid mason, was not entitled to a share in the ownership rights to a home he built.
 As such, they opposed any attempt to grant the Chinese citizenship or other political rights.